organisciak/dissertation/document/4_apriori_objective.md

 ## Introduction
 Judging the similarity of audio is a difficult and time-consuming task.
-Since 2006, the Music Information Retrieval Evaluation eXchange (MIREX) has been using volunteer human graders for evaluating the performance of music systems submitted to the Audio Music Similarity and Retrieval (AMS) task.
+Since 2006, the Music Information Retrieval Evaluation eXchange (MIREX) has been using volunteer human judges for evaluating the performance of music systems submitted to the Audio Music Similarity and Retrieval (AMS) task.